Mastering On-Page SEO: Ultimate Checklist for Higher Rankings

 Tools of the Trade

 Now, let’s talk tools.
-Some fantastic SEO tools are out there to help you in your quest.
+Some fantastic SEO tools are out there to help you with your search.

 I’m talking about classics like Google Analytics and Google Search Console.
 They allow you the inside scoop on your website’s performance.